 Polarisation and distrust aren't just the products of dysfunctional politics.
 They are symptoms of broader social, economic, and cultural conditions: inequality, institutional fragmentation, economic precarity, media systems built on outrage, and the erosion of shared public life.

 Deliberative democracy doesn't exist outside those conditions, and no new democratic mechanism will permanently escape the distrust and social dynamics affecting other institutions.
-Once it becomes embedded within the system, it is the system.
+Once it becomes embedded in the system, it is the system.

 Local government has the bones for this.
 If only we'd stop dunking on it.